KiritoXY/Google-Image-Scarper/README.md

 the directory variable and the folder_name variable.

 Inputs:

-Directory:This will take the directory name along with the html file as input.\n folder_name:This will the output folder in which the images will be placed.
+Directory:This will take the directory name along with the html file as input.

+folder_name:This will the output folder in which the images will be placed.

 NOTE:You need to download the html page of said google image search of this will not work.

 Also as this is a prototype it will get 50% or greater precent of the images from said search.